MIDA-group/CoMIR/readme.md

 ## Reproduction of the results

 All the results related to the Zurich sattelite images dataset can be reproduced with the train-zurich.ipynb notebook.
-For reproducing the biological dataset follow the instructions below:
+For reproducing the results linked to the biomedical dataset follow the instructions below:

 **Important:** for each script make sure you update the paths to load the correct datasets and export the results in your favorite directory.